medic/rdt-capture/README.md

 [Link to API](readme_assets/api.md)

 # Attribution
 Developers are allowed to use RDTScan as they please provided that they abide by the project's licence: [BSD-3-Clause](LICENSE).
 However, we would greatly appreciate attribution where possible.
-For example, any conference or journal publications that result from a tool built with our library should cite the following paper (note that it is in submission):
+For example, any conference or journal publications that result from a tool built with our library should cite the following paper (note that it is pending publication):

-BibTex
+### BibTex
 ```
 @inproceedings{park2020supporting,
   author = {Park, Chunjong and Mariakakis, Alex and Patel, Shwetak and Yang, Jane and Lassala, Diego and Johnson, Ari and Wassuna, Beatrice and Fall, Fatou and Soda Gaye, Marème and Holeman, Isaac},